koushkv/journal/exampleSite/content/posts/Fixing-green-tint-and-orientation.md

 categories: ["Stereo Camera"]
 ---

 Stereo cameras once connected to the _hat_, have to be calibrated before using it.
 There were a couple of issues that I encountered while calibrating.
 First one being the green tint on both sensors, IMX 219, and the second one being the incorrect orientation.
-However there was an error while running the calibration code, {{< notice error >}}mmal: Failed to fix lens shading, use the default mode!{{< /notice >}} but the code ran fine.
+However there was an error while running the calibration code, {{< notice error >}}mmal: Failed to fix lens shading, use the default mode!{{< /notice >}} but the code ran just fine.
 There were several modes to choose from, I went with `mode 7` which gave the resolution of 1280 x 480.

 I had my camera setup exactly how it is shown [here](https://forum.arducam.com/t/several-problems-with-depth-mapping-need-to-fix-asap/1371/8).
 To fix the orientation, I just appended the lines after `fmt = camera.get_format()` on whichever code I was using.